 2. Have the collateral

 What marketing materials do you need to take to the event?
 A good online printer can supply the lot, including banners to dress your stand.
 As a minimum, make sure you also have lots of business cards and, depending on what you are promoting, you may want to have leaflets or information packs.
 And, of course, make sure you have everything in order to make or take sales, too.
+That should include paper order forms, plus online forms buyers can access on the spot via a laptop or iPad.
+You should have your online shopfront in place prior to the event.
+If you need to do that yourself, checkout the simple and stlylish formats from Wix.

 3. Take a team

 It’s hard to get the most out of an exhibition when you are there on your own.
 You will need toilet breaks, at least, and it’s a shame to miss out on networking with others in your industry.
-Plan well in advance for a team or so that at least one other person can come along with you, whether that’s a colleague, friend or relative.
+Plan well in advance for a team or so that at least one other person can come along with you, whether that’s a colleague, friend, or relative.
 Whoever you take along, make sure you brief them thoroughly and rehearse the key messages you want to deliver.

 4. Get promoting